AlexvZyl/NativeFramework/README.md

   * Read available drawings from excel file.
   * Draw and redraw MCC's.
 * Implement batch rendering.
+* Add virtual mouse point that snaps to parts of the drawings to make editing easier.
 * Port software from the PyQt interface.
   * Create a state machine for type of user interface
 * Improve engine with a better UI: